yuvaldori/gigaspaces-wiki-jekyll/xap100adm/troubleshooting-failure-detection.markdown

 - Process failure or machine crash
 - Network cable disconnection

 It takes XAP a few seconds to recover from process failure or a machine crash.
 In case of network cable disconnection, the client first has to detect that it has been disconnected from the machine running the space.
 Therefore, recovery time in this case is longer.

+{%refer%}
 For details on how network failure is detected and handled, see the [Communication Protocol]({%currentadmurl%}/tuning-communication-protocol.html#watchdog) section.
+{%endrefer%}

 # Reducing Failure Detection Time